 A strong merchandising strategy is made up of three primary components: What you should make, where you should sell it, and how you should price it.

-Throughout 2021 and 2022, many manufacturers kept up a steady cadence of price increases without causing damage to unit sales.
-Throughout 2023 and 2024, many manufacturers’ unit sales declined and they have held pricing steady due to supply chain pressures preventing them from meeting end-customer needs for lower materials prices.
+Throughout 2021 and 2022, many manufacturers kept up a steady cadence of price increases without causing damage to unit sales due to high demand and limited avialability.
+Throughout 2023 and 2024, many manufacturers’ unit sales declined and they have been holding pricing steady due to supply chain pressures preventing them from meeting end-customer needs for lower materials prices.

-Generally speaking, in 2024, the manufacturers that were able to reduce internal costs in order to decrease prices for end-customers were able to increase market share.
+Generally speaking, the manufacturers that were able address availability constraints, while reducing internal costs to stabilize retail prices were able to increase market share.
 A key reason for this is the current budget constraints of homeowners and their reduced confidence.
-This market reality is expected to continue in 2025.
+This market reality is expected to continue throughout 2025.

-For the past 3 years, consumer confidence has been in decline, to levels not seen in more than a decade.
+Consumer confidence declined dramatically to start 2025, to levels not seen decades.
 Lower confidence often results in lower spending among consumers when it comes to investing in remodeling or home buying.
 Confidence, and therefore increased pricing sensitivity, is being driven by inflation (everything costs more) and uncertainty on a variety of fronts such as fears of recession.

-"Heading into 2025, your teams need to continue evaluating internal pricing practices and create appealing product mixes of good, better, best options at different price points.
-This breadth of SKUs will ensure your customers who are industry professionals have a wider variety of options as they face budget-sensitive homeowners and building owners." - Grant Farnsworth, President of the The Farnsworth Group
+"When conducting strategic planning for 2026, your teams need to continue evaluating internal pricing strategies and create appealing product mixes of good, better, best options at different price points.
+This breadth of SKUs will ensure your customers who are industry professionals have a wider variety of options as they face budget-sensitive customers." - Grant Farnsworth, President of the The Farnsworth Group

-We saw over and over again in 2024 that homeowners and contractors alike made changes to the project plans because of facing pricing pressures.
+We've heard over and over again during market research studies these past couple of years that homeowners and contractors alike made changes to product, project, brand, or supplier because of pricing pressures.
 That $100K remodeling project became a $75K project because of rising costs to borrow money and inflationary pressures on budgets.
-In the first half of 2024 homeowners have been citing the cost as the biggest challenge with their home improvement, maintenance or repair project, much more than other challenges, such as project timelines, finding a contractor, or product knowledge.
+Homeowners have continued citing the cost as the biggest challenge with their home improvement, maintenance or repair project, much more than other challenges, such as project timelines, finding a contractor, or product knowledge.

-We tracked this concept all throughout 2023 and have continued to track this in 2024 in our 2024 Quarterly Homeowner Activity Tracker.
-What we found is that intent to complete home improvement projects costing less than $5,000 has remained strong despite lower consumer confidence.
-Intent to complete a larger project, costing over $5,000, on the other hand has decreased.
+We've tracked this concept since 2023 and have continued to track this in the Quarterly Homeowner Activity Tracker.
+What we found is that intent to complete home improvement projects costing less than $5,000 has remained strong quarter over quarter despite lower consumer confidence.
+This makes sense given that repair and maintenance projects are driving a large share of building material sales currently.

 Additionally, customers are looking for options that are “good enough” to get the job done, and they may be more hesitant to splurge on the “best” option available to them without having a compelling reason to do so.
 Look at your Product Development pipeline.
 Make sure you understand which features are critical, versus which are value-add features that can command a premium.

 Your next move should be to provide SKUs that cover your bases from good, to better, and best at varying price points.
-Use custom market research on your unique customer base to find out directly from them what they value and how much by letting that data inform your merchandising and pricing practices in 2025.
+Use custom market research on your unique customer base to find out directly from them what they value and how much by letting that data inform your merchandising and pricing practices in 2025 and 2026.

 Once you have these data-based insights, use them to your advantage in product line reviews.
 Suppliers are demanding more and more that you be the category captain and come to any review armed with information to support your case for increased shelf space, or a reason to promote your brand over another.